 Frequently Asked Questions:

-Most shredded cheese is gluten free, but it is very important always to read the labels to verify the shredded cheese you buy is gluten-free.
+Most shredded cheese is gluten free, but it is very important to always read the labels to verify the shredded cheese you buy is gluten-free.

+I store the crackers in an airtight container.
 These crackers should last for up to 3 days.
 These crackers do not have preservatives like regular store-bought mass-produced crackers, so they will not keep fresh as long.

 First of all, thank you for sharing this recipe.
 My son and husband can not have gluten and are always trying to steal my girl’s cheese crackers.
 I wanted to try and find an alternative the whole family could enjoy and these were absolutely amazing.”